inivekin/abosa/abosa.typ

 replacing of constituents,
 it could be nice to be brand new by realigning spry contents.
-With shouting shorn to drift in drawn charonic pull down acheron, where bystanders would stoop to mourn
-I shun your out-of-kilter yawn, pretending orpheus regards eurydice as safe in tow, and daedulus attached safeguards so icarus would glide on low.
 In lowered temp and frozen grime
 I'm spending what's left immobile, and rest my bloodshot eyes with rime